 The silent genocide

-The civil losses in Ukraine during World War II are equal to the losses during a few peace time months in 1933.
+The civilian losses in Ukraine during World War II are equal to the losses during a few peace-time months in 1933.

 In contrast, the Holodomor happened in a closed-off country.
 A country where all of the invited foreign reporters and diplomats were taken on special “tours”.
-Such tours included blooming towns and villages, where local people were satisfied and happy because the great communist party that took them under its wing.
+Such tours included blooming towns and villages, where local people were satisfied and happy because the great Communist Party took them under its wing.
 As a bonus, there were meetings with Stalin himself or someone in his circle, as with George Bernard Shaw.
-The USSR used modern opinion leaders of the western world and basically monopolized the dialogue by distorting it to its advantage.
+The USSR used modern opinion leaders of the Western world and basically monopolised the dialogue by distorting it to its advantage.

 “Experience consists of stories that are extremely personal, extremely sensitive.
 The stories are such that they help to establish identity.
-It can be done with the use of psychological tools, but media can also be used in the same way.” — Viktoriia Horbunova, psychologist.
+It can be done with the use of psychological tools, but media can also be used in the same way” (Viktoriia Horbunova, a psychologist).

 Фото: Устинія Логоша (Мицик). Народилась 1926 року в селі Жигайлівка Тростянецького району на Слобожанщині. На початок Голодомору їй було 6 років. Валентин Кузан.